sassoftware/virk/utilities/postgres/viya/README.md

     ```sudo su - sas```

- To run/executing the script, refer to examples section below.
+* Now that you are the sas user, follow the examples below.

 **Usage:**
 <pre>